Sociology (SOC) (SOCI)

 SOC 320.
 Deviance and Deviant Behavior.
 3 Hours.

-This course is an introduction to the general phenomena of social deviance with primary emphasis given to non-criminal deviance and victimless crimes, including mental disorders, drug use, prostitution, homosexuality, and pornography.
+This course is an introduction to the general phenomena of social deviance with primary emphasis given to non-criminal deviance and victimless crimes, including mental disorders, drug use, prostitution, sexual deviance, and pornography.
 The course is cross listed with CJ 320.

 SOC 323.
 Social Stratification.
 3 Hours.